-These very fast, agile vehicles are becoming increasingly visible on Swiss roads.
+We're seeing more and more of these very fast, agile vehicles on Swiss roads.
 They are attractive in terms of cost and travel time.
 You can cover long distances independently at a lower cost.
 However, they are probably the most dangerous means of transport for the driver.

 Switzerland's major cities are not immune to traffic jams.
 You are advised to use your car only if you have no other choice.

 Each canton has its own department of motor vehicles from which you can obtain your vehicle's registration document (grey card), driver's licence and licence plates.